Treatment options for anal cancer vary depending on stage and type. The three treatment options for anal cancer include:

 Anal basal cell carcinomas are rare, however.
-For the purposes of categorisation for anal cancer, the NCCN considered basal cell carcinomas a subtype of squamous cell carcinomas.
+For the purposes of categorization for anal cancer, the NCCN considered basal cell carcinomas a subtype of squamous cell carcinomas.

 Please see the National Comprehensive Cancer Network’s (requires a free registration) page for more in-depth information.

 Melanoma develops from cells known as melanocytes, which produce melanin.
 This is the pigment responsible for the color of our skin.
 Melanocytes are found in our skin and hair, and in other internal organs, including the anus and rectum.
 Anal melanoma is quite rare, and is mostly found in older adults, aged 60-80.
 Anal melanoma follows the treatment protocols for melanoma.

 As with other types of anal cancer, treatment will depend on the staging and position of the cancer, and your overall health and wellness.
 Surgery is usually the main option in these cases, as melanomas do not typically respond as well to chemotherapy and radiation as other types of anal cancer.

 Early-stage melanomas are usually removed via local excision, while larger tumors or those that have grown into the deeper tissue are removed using abdominoperineal resection.

 If the melanoma has spread to other organs, treatment usually involves chemotherapy and radiation, and may also include immunotherapy or targeted therapy drugs.

 Please see the American Cancer Society and National Comprehensive Cancer Network’s treatment and patient guidelines pages (requires a free registration) for more in-depth information about melanoma treatment.